Privacy & Security

 Where is the database hosted?

-On Neon (PostgreSQL), hosted on AWS in Frankfurt, Germany.
+On Neon (PostgreSQL), a serverless Postgres provider hosted in the EU.
 Data is encrypted at rest by the provider and encrypted end-to-end by our application on top of that.

 Sessions & Authentication